alirezahemati/alirezahemati/README.md

-<h1 align="left">Hi 👋, I'm Alireza Hemati</h1>
+<h1 align="left">I AM Alireza Hemati 👋</h1>
-<h4 align="left">Software Engineer with more than 5 years of experience in front-end development, mostly React.js and Next.js . eager to learn and share.
+<p align="left">Software Engineer with more than 5 years of experience in front-end development, mostly React.js and Next.js . eager to learn and share.
 Skilled in Computer Science, Web Development, and Software Engineering.
-Passionate about leadership, teamwork, solving problems, business challenges, and coding. interested in JavaScript full-stack development.</h4>
+Passionate about leadership, teamwork, solving problems, business challenges, and coding. interested in JavaScript full-stack development.</p>

 - 📫 How to reach me **Alirezahemati73@outlook.com**